EstherSlabbert/AWS-SQL-Server-RDS/README.md

 ### Write to DB

 1. Right-click on database name.
 Select 'New Query'.
-2. Write queries in the SQL like the following example:
+2. Write queries as usual in the SQL like the following example:

 ```sql
 -- Create the table